 Just because aggressors can legitimately be punished does not necessarily mean that all concerns about proportionality may be dropped.
 At first blush, if we focus only on the initiation of force itself, it would seem that a victim could make a prima facie case that since the aggressor initiated force-no matter how trivial-the victim is entitled to use force against the aggressor, even including execution of the aggressor.
-Suppose A uninvitedly slaps B lightly on the cheek for a rude remark.
-Is B entitled to execute A in return?
+Suppose A uninvitedly slaps B lightly on the cheek in response to a rude remark by B. Is B entitled to execute A in return?
 A, it is true, has initiated force, so how can he complain if force is to be used against him?
 But A is not estopped from objecting to being killed.
-A may perfectly and consistently object to being killed since he may maintain that it is wrong to kill.
-This in itself is not inconsistent with A's implicit view that it is legitimate to lightly slap others.
+A may, perfectly consistently, object to being killed since he may maintain that it is wrong to kill.
+This in itself is not inconsistent with As implicit view that it is legitimate to lightly slap others.
 By sanctioning slapping, A does not necessarily claim that killing is proper because usually-as in this example-there is nothing about slapping that rises to the level of killing.

 It is proper to focus on the consequences of aggression in determining to what extent an aggressor is estopped because the very reason people object to aggression, or wish to punish aggressors for it, is just because it has certain consequences.
-Aggressive action, by physically interfering with the victim's person, is undesirable because, among other reasons, it can (1) cause pain or injury; (2) interfere with the pursuit of goals in life; or (3) simply create a risky, dangerous situation in which pain, injury, or violence are more likely to result.
-Aggression interferes with one's physical control over one's life, that is, over one's own body and external property.
+62 Aggressive action, by physically

-55. Analogously, this is why scarcity is the defining characteristic of property.
+62 Analogously, this is why scarcity (conflictability) is the defining characteristic of property.
 Taking another's good has the effect of depriving the owner of it because it is scarce; if goods were infinitely abundant then it would not be possible to "take" them because the taking would have no consequence at all, and thus, the concepts of property and scarcity would not arise.
+See Hoppe, "Of Common, Public, and Private Property and interfering with the victim's person, is undesirable because, among other reasons, it can (1) cause pain or injury; (2) interfere with the pursuit of goals in life; or (3) simply create a risky, dangerous situation in which pain, injury, or violence are more likely to result.
+Aggression interferes with one's physical control over one's life, that is, over one's own body and external property.

 Killing someone obviously brings about the most undesirable level of these consequences.
 Merely slapping someone, by contrast, does not in normal circumstances.
 A slap has relatively insignificant consequences in all these respects.
 Thus, A does not necessarily claim that aggressive killing is proper just because he slaps B. The universalization requirement does not prevent him from reasonably narrowing his implicit claim from the more severe "aggression is not wrong" to the less severe "minor aggression, such as slapping someone, is not wrong."
-Thus, B would be justified in slapping A back but not in murdering A. I do not mean that B is justified only in slapping A and is not justified in killing him.
+Thus, B would be justified in slapping A back but not in killing A. I do not mean that B is justified only in slapping A and no more, but certainly B is justified at least in slapping A, and is not justified in killing him; this would be murder.
 These outside boundaries, at least, we know.